 Scones are my thing, and I have several delicious gluten free scones recipes for you to try, including two savory scones!
 Grab a cup of coffee or tea and prepare to bake scones.

-- Fresh and flavorful: Using fresh strawberries in the recipe gives these scones a burst of sweet berry flavor.
+- I love using fresh strawberries in the recipe, which gives these scones a burst of sweet berry flavor.

-- Creamy texture: Adding heavy cream to the recipe makes these gluten-free strawberry scones tender, with a creamy, buttery flavor.
-The cream also adds a subtle tanginess and helps these scones brown beautifully.
+- Adding heavy cream to the recipe makes these gluten-free strawberry scones tender and creamy, buttery.
+The cream also adds a subtle tanginess and helps the scones brown beautifully.

-- Easy to make: These scones are relatively easy and don't require complicated techniques or equipment.
+- These scones are super easy and don’t require complicated techniques or equipment.
 You can whip up a batch of these scones with just a few simple ingredients.

 Allergen Information: